subutux/rmapy/docs/source/index.rst

-.. rmapi documentation master file, created by sphinx-quickstart on Tue Sep 17 19:24:29 2019.
+.. rmapy documentation master file, created by sphinx-quickstart on Tue Sep 17 19:24:29 2019.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to rmapi's documentation!
+Welcome to rmapy's documentation!
 =================================

 This is an (unofficial) Remarkable Cloud API Client written in Python.